-Author: H.A.
+Authors: H.A.
 Mandave, P.M.
 Khodke

-K.B.P.
+Addresses: K.B.P.
 College of Engineering and Polytechnic, Satara – 415001, Maharashtra State, India. ' Government College of Engineering, Amravati, Maharashtra State, 444604, India

 Abstract: Globally, the reliance of large-scale industries (LSI) on suppliers| performance has increased.
 Majority of single tier managed small-scale industries (STSSI) in manufacturing sector are last tier ancillaries to LSIs.
 Implementing quality management system to fulfil the requirements of customers is the challenge for STSSIs.
-This paper identifies and prioritises the LSIs| requirements, based on the actual documents specifying their |supplier quality system assessment criteria' and 'vendor rating' criteria.
+This paper identifies and prioritises the LSIs| requirements, based on the actual documents specifying their |supplier quality system assessment criteria| and |vendor rating| criteria.
 Also; strength, weakness, opportunity, and threat (SWOT) factors pertaining to STSSIs, and, affecting development of quality management system have been identified and analysed.
 This Indian context study further presents the |quality management model| for STSSIs by benchmarking LSIs requirements and using strengths and weakness factors advantageously.
 The model will be useful for improving operational performance and can be independently adopted.

 Keywords: quality management; quality systems; vendor ratings; SWOT analysis; strengths weaknesses opportunities threats; small and medium-sized enterprises; SMEs; single tier management; benchmarking; small ancillaries; manufacturing organisations; customer assessments; assessment criteria; last tier ancillaries; India; operational performance; logistics; economics; globalisation; operational excellence; business excellence.

-Int.
-J. of Logistics Economics and Globalisation, 2010 Vol.2, No.4, pp.352 - 369
+International Journal of Logistics Economics and Globalisation, 2010 Vol.2 No.4, pp.352 - 369